SharkEzz/YeePHP/README.md

 ### Yeelight-PHP ?

-Yes, it's a very simple PHP library to allows you to communicate with your Yeelight RGB lights.
+It's a very simple PHP library to allows you to communicate with your Yeelight RGB lights.
 This library is all based on the official [documentation from Yeelight](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).

 ### Requirements
  - PHP 7.4 or up (tested with PHP 8.0)
  - PHP sockets extension
  - PHP JSON extension
+ - Yeelight local network control enabled in your lights

 ### How does it work ?